Related Pages

 Line Symmetry

-These introductory lessons on symmetry help to make students aware of symmetry all around us.
+These introductory lessons on symmetry help to make you aware of symmetry all around us.

 The following figures show the lines of symmetry for the alphabets.
 Scroll down the page for more examples and solutions of lines of symmetry for different types of figures.